sergmain/metaheuristic-docs/p/function.md

  this file will be executed in defined environment(env field)
 - metas - for this case two additional metas must be configured
 -- mh.function-params-as-file - true, tells that the params field must be evaluated as scripting file
--- mh.function-params-file-ext - extension for scripting file which will be created at Station side
+-- mh.function-params-file-ext - extension for scripting file which will be created at Processor side